patelkhushal/TweetsAnalyzer/README.md

 #### user_profile_builder.py
 This script is the brain of data processing.
 It is responsible for analyzing tweets from a user.
 It will build user profile by getting 3200 tweets of a user through Twitter API.
 It will then perform sentiment analysis on those tweets and get topics by leveraging sklearn tf-idf vectorizer.

+After building user profile, the script will save the results to a database which will later be used by our web application to display different user profiles.

+##### Sentiment Analysis
+I am using a module called `vader_lexicon` from python's `nltk` library.
+The way this library works is, it looks at words like "hate", "love", "like", "dislike" and assign sentiments accordingly.

+For Example, a string:
+"United Airlines has poor customer service"

+Vader lexicon will assign negative sentiment as we see the word "poor" which is linked to negative sentiment.

+Please see reference [1] for more info regarding this module.

+##### TF-IDF scores

+TF-IDF is a mathematical formula which assigns "scores" to different words in a string.
+It would assign more weight to relevant words and less weight to common words like "I", "the", "is", "in", etc.

+For example, consider previous string string:
+"United Airlines has poor customer service"

+Using sklearn's tf-idf library, we find that "United Airlines" and "customer service" are assigned more weight than other words.
+We use this library to extract topics out of a tweet.

+Please see reference [2] and [3] for more info regarding TF-IDF score and sklearn tf-idf library

 The script will determines user's frequent hashtags, topics that he/she generally tweets about and sentiments (positive or negative) for each of those topics.
 It will save the results in a redis database

 # WebApp
 We decided to build Web Application to visualize User Profiles and provide flexibility i.e, have different option available for user when searching through different user profiles